Need Help

 About the Market Update

-The Arrive Monthly Market Update, created by Arrive InsightsTM, is a report that analyzes data from multiple sources, including but not limited to FreightWaves SONAR, DAT, FTR Transportation Intelligence, Morgan Stanley Research, Bank of America Internal Data, Journal of Commerce, Stephens Research, National Retail Federation and FRED Economic Data from the past month as well as year-over-year.
-We know market data is vital in making real-time business decisions.
+The Arrive Monthly Market Update, created by Arrive InsightsTM, is a report that analyzes data from multiple sources, including but not limited to FreightWaves SONAR, DAT, FTR Transportation Intelligence, ACT Research, Morgan Stanley Research, Bank of America Internal Data, Journal of Commerce, Stephens Research, National Retail Federation and FRED Economic Data from the past month as well as year-over-year.
+We understand market data is vital in making real-time business decisions.
 At Arrive Logistics, we are committed to giving you the data and insights you need to better manage your freight.

 Contact Us